Create a webhook automation

 * To edit an automation, click its **action (<Icon icon="ellipsis" iconType="solid" />)** menu, then click **Edit automation**.

 * To delete an automation, click its **action (<Icon icon="ellipsis" iconType="solid" />)** menu, then click **Delete automation**.
-Confirmation is required.
+W\&B prompts you to confirm.

 </Tab>